Published on August 12th, 2015 | by Catherine Tingey0

 If you can simply sit with yourself for 15-20 minutes and not react to the rapid-firing of thoughts in your brain, you are already half-way.

 The next step is to identify the thought – ‘oh that’s a work thought’ or a ‘food thought’ or a ‘to do list thought’ and let the thought go.
 It will likely be replaced by another – thoughts don’t cease as long as you’re alive, great news – and you will do that little exercise again.
-It may seem futile, a Sisyphean battle that repeat itself every 5 seconds, but you simply keep at it until you 20 minutes are up.
+It may seem futile, a Sisyphean battle that repeat itself every 5 seconds, but you simply keep at it until your 5- 20 minutes are up.
 I’ve had many sessions like this.
 Sometimes all you can do is congratulate yourself for ticking the box and move on.

 But if you stick with it daily, one day you will experience something cool, amazing, even profound.
 Your thoughts will cease momentarily, you may start to feel mysterious heating or cooling sensations within your body, you might be able to suddenly hear your heartbeat, your body might sway slightly, you might feel a bright light turn on inside your head, and a preternatural sense of calm may wash over you.